Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Ethical and environmentally responsible gold mining.

-Requirements: Mining companies must follow the Golden Rules, ensuring respect for human rights, fair labor conditions, environmental protection, and responsible waste management.
+What are the Requirements: Mining companies must follow the Golden Rules, ensuring respect for human rights, fair labor conditions, environmental protection, and responsible waste management.

-Description: No Dirty Gold is a campaign promoting ethical gold sourcing by educating consumers and advocating for industry reforms.
+What does it mean: No Dirty Gold is a campaign promoting ethical gold sourcing by educating consumers and advocating for industry reforms.

 Link: Earthworks No Dirty Gold